liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 ![Atom Documents and Media Folders Summary](../../images/atom-folders-summary.png)

-There is only view for viewing Documents and Media folders:
+There is only one view for viewing Documents and Media folders:

-- *Folder entries* are displayed if either the `parentFolderId` or the `repositoryId` URL parameter is provided.
-This view lists all of the subfolders of the specified parent folder.
+*Folder entries* are displayed if either the `parentFolderId` or the `repositoryId` URL parameter is provided.
+This view lists all the parent folder's subfolders.
 Either the `parentFolderId` or the `repositoryId` parameter must be provided.
-Use the `repositoryId` parameter to list subfolders of a root folder, otherwise use the `parentFolderId` parameter.
+Use the `repositoryId` parameter to list subfolders of a root folder; otherwise use the `parentFolderId` parameter.

-Atom entries that represent folder do not contain content.
+Atom entries that represent folders do not contain content.
 Instead, they point to the Files Atom collections using the `src` attribute.
 Although folders do not contain content, the Abdera client requires that content be provided when creating or updating folders.
 You can just pass an empty string to satisfy this